A History Of Haste Hill Golf Club

 At the start of 1937, proposals were put forward to make further alterations to the 1st (now 13th &14th) & 2nd (the current 11th hole), although again, the exact details of the changes appear not to have been recorded.
 The suggestions were to ease congestion at the beginning of the course.
 It would appear the alterations were carried out as it was also put forward that the 12th hole (now 8th) be reversed and played downhill due to the number of balls being hooked onto the 13th (now 3rd) tee box and running onto the 17th (now 7th) green.
 A possibly unique achievement was accomplished in February 1937 when Mr E Nichols (club Captain for 1932 & into 1933) won the Parker Cup.
 The Nichols family of keen golfers held all of the trophies, bar the club championship, offered to members, at once.
 Mr Nichols beat his own nephew, Mr W H Nichols who himself went on to become club captain in 1939, in the final.
 The previous year the Nichols family had already won what were considered the three major trophies, at the club.
 This year also saw Haste Hill Golfers compete at home in the qualifying round of the News Of The World PGC competition.

-A greenkeepers cottage was completed in 1938, and is believed to now be a private residence on Chestnut Avenue, ‘Pine Tree Lodge’.
+A greenkeepers cottage was completed in 1938, and is believed to now be ‘Pine Tree Lodge’, on Chestnut Avenue.
 Bert Pearson by this time had begun showing Springer Spaniels at various dog shows, with noted success, picking up a number of prizes.
-The political situation in Europe wasn’t the only cause of consternation at the time as in August the Council had 2,000 pamphlets printed entitled ‘Etiquette Of Golf’.
+The political situation in Europe wasn’t the only cause of consternation at the time as in August the Council had 2,000 pamphlets printed entitled ‘Etiquette of Golf’.
 These were handed out to golfers who were perceived to have broken etiquette, at the completion of their rounds.
-Common issues included, not raking bunkers, laying clubs in the sand, not reparing divots & pitch marks and talking whilst an opponent was making a shot.
+Common issues included, not raking bunkers, laying clubs in the sand, not repairing divots & pitch marks and talking whilst an opponent was making a shot.
 It also addressed slow play, reminding golfers not to linger on greens to complete scorecards and allow other groups through when searching for a ball.
 Finally it advised groups that a Greensome must give way to all other forms of match, single players held no standing and all penalties should be revealed to an opponent as soon as possible.

 *The currency systems prior to decimalisation used '£' for pounds, 's' for shillings and 'd' for pence.
 There were 12 d or pence to a shilling and 20 s or shillings to the pound.
 You will probably have worked out there were 240 d or pence to the pound.
 To give you a chance at comparison, with 20 shillings to the pound, a shilling is considered to be the equivalent of 5 pence, in today’s money.

-British Newspaper Archive, Harrow Leader, Uxbridge & West Drayton Gazzette (Advertiser & Gazzette), Hillingdon Gazette, Hayes & Harlington Gazette, Harefield Gazette, numerous publishing dates.
+British Newspaper Archive, Harrow Leader, Uxbridge & West Drayton Gazette (Advertiser & Gazette), Hillingdon Gazette, Hayes & Harlington Gazette, Harefield Gazette, numerous publishing dates.